adrianyorke/RIDE/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~

 Explain the bug you have encountered so that others can understand it
 and preferably also reproduce it.

-Key things to have in good bug report:
+Key things to have in good bug report for RIDE include:

--  Python and wxPython version information
+-  Python and wxPython version information.
--  RIDE and Robot Framework version
+-  RIDE and Robot Framework version.
+-  Operating system.
 -  Steps to reproduce the problem.
 With more complex problems it is
-   often a good idea to create a short, self contained, correct example
+   often a good idea to create a "Short, Self-Contained, Correct Example"
    `(SSCCE)`_.
 -  Possible error message and traceback.

   Note: all information in the issue tracker is public.
 Do not
-  include any confidential information there.
+  include any confidential or commercially sensitive information.

 Enhancement requests
 ~~~~~~~~~~~~~~~~~~~~

-Describe the new feature and use cases for it in as much detail as possible in an issue.
-Especially with larger enhancements, be prepared to contribute the code in form of a `Pull Request`_ as explained below or to pay someone for the work.
+Describe the new feature and use cases for it in as much detail as possible by creating an issue using the `issue tracker`_.
+Especially with larger enhancements, be prepared to contribute the code in the form of a `Pull Request`_ as explained below or to pay someone to do this work.
 Consider also would it be better to implement this functionality as a separate project outside of RIDE.

 Code contributions
 ------------------

-If you have fixed a bug or implemented an enhancement, you can contribute your changes via GitHub's pull requests.
-This is not restricted to code, on the contrary, fixes and enhancements to documentation\_ and tests\_ alone are also very valuable.
+If you have fixed a bug or implemented an enhancement, you can contribute your changes via a GitHub `Pull Request`_.
+This is not restricted to code.
+On the contrary, fixes and enhancements to documentation\_ and tests\_ alone are also very valuable.

 Choosing something to work on